Mai Shiranui: The King of Fighters and onward

 Later games meanwhile added secondary outfit options.
 For her appearance in the King of Fighters: Maximum Impact series, her "Another" outfit shortens her hair into a bob cut with the ends flared out, with both her hair and outfit changed to black.
 Her gloves and boots are larger in this version, with a fur lining around them and parts of her uwagi, while a red scarf extends from her neck and juts out from behind her.
 In his blog during the game's development, game script writer Akihiko Ureshino joked that this version of her design "feels like her fabric area has decreased despite her increasing beauty", though he was worried some variations may be removed from the final game for being too overt.
 Meanwhile, in SNK Heroines: Tag Team Frenzy, she is most prominently given a cow print bikini for an outfit which features a matching fake tail, while her hair clip is changed to a set of horns with fake cow ears extending from it.

-For her appearance in Fatal Fury: City of the Wolves, her recurring outfit was relegated to a secondary outfit.
-Her primary meanwhile was changed to black leather pants, a matching unzipped jacket with loose sleeves that exposed her midriff and cleavage, and black leather gloves on her hands.
-The look was inspired by her love of heavy metal and to give her a more casual outfit, as Ureshino felt her regular outfit would be out of place as street attire and would more likely get her arrested.
+For her appearance in Fatal Fury: City of the Wolves, her outfit was changed to black leather pants, a matching unzipped jacket with loose sleeves that exposed her midriff and cleavage, and black leather gloves on her hands.
+The look was inspired by her love of heavy metal and to give her a more casual outfit, as Ureshino felt her previous outfit would be out of place as street attire and would more likely get her arrested.
 This outfit was also included for her guest character appearance in Street Fighter 6 as an alternative to her regular attire.